 - Warm up prior to the workouts listed.
-The warm-up should consist of 5 to 10 minutes of cycling that begins easily, builds to moderate intensity, and includes a few short bursts of higher intensity near the end. - Each week includes 3 workouts.
-We have included an optional 4th workout for those wishing to ride 4 times per week.
-Off days should include optional cross-training exercise. - For the interval workouts, "Rest" is defined as very easy, zero intensity cycling. - Review the section below on Monitoring Progress.
+The warm up should consist of 5 to 10 minutes of rowing that begins easily, builds to moderate intensity, and includes a few short bursts of higher intensity near the end. - Strokes per minute should be maintained between 24 and 34 during the workouts. - Each week includes 3 rowing workouts.
+We have included an optional 4th workout for those wishing to row 4 times per week.
+Off days should include optional cross-training exercise. - For an 8 week training plan, follow Cycle 1 then Cycle 2. - For a 12 week plan, follow Cycle 1 once and then Cycle 2 twice. - For the interval workouts, "Rest" is defined as very easy, zero intensity rowing. - Review the section below on Monitoring Progress.
 Average pace of prior workouts will be used to target workout intensity.